Mandatory reconsiderations and re-determinations

-If you are unhappy with a benefit decision, you can apply for a mandatory reconsideration to the office that made the decision on your claim.
+If you are unhappy with a benefit decision, you can apply for a mandatory reconsideration or re-determination to the office that made the decision on your claim.

 - There are time limits for asking for a mandatory reconsideration.
 You should ask for reconsideration within one calendar month of the date on your decision letter (30 days for Tax Credit decisions) although this time limit can be extended in certain circumstances.

 - If the decision is revised in your favour, it is backdated to the date of the original decision.

 - If the decision remains unchanged, you then have the right to appeal to an independent appeal tribunal.